 The key categories in Georgia's greenhouse gas (GHG) emissions and removals are estimated in accordance with the 2006 IPCC Guidelines.
-It evaluates emissions trends from 1990 to 2022, considering two cases: one including land use, land use change, and forestry (LULUCF) and other - without it.
-The key category analysis priorities sources and removals that significantly impact total emissions, ensuring better resource allocation, methodological improvements, and quality assurance.
+It evaluates emissions trends from 1990 to 2022, considering two cases: one including land use, land use change, and forestry (LULUCF) and one without.
+The key category analysis prioritises sources and removals that significantly impact total emissions, ensuring better resource allocation, methodological improvements, and quality assurance.